On Tunnelling Through the Black Hole Horizon: On some delusions existing in the literature

 and Hamilton-Jacobi equation for the function $W(r)$ corresponding to the \textit{outgoing} trajectories gives:

-The assertion is that any outgoing trajectory, corresponding to some fixed value of arbitrary constant $E,$ consists of two pieces: one is located in the external space where $r>r_{g}$ and another one inside the horizon where $r<r_{g}$ but \textit{each of these two pieces starts at some point of horizon }$r=r_{g}$.
-Classically a particle can not propagate between inside and outside of horizon along such trajectory because of the barrier which manifests itself as the pole singularity in the momentum $p(r)=\frac{dW}{dr}$ \ at the horizon points $r=r_{g}$ as can be seen from (3).
-However, quantum mechanically the jump is possible and semiclassical path connecting both pieces of outgoing trajectory goes from $r_{g}-0$ to $r_{g}+0$ through the complex plane of coordinate $r$ along the infinitesimal semicircle around the singular point $r=r_{g}$.
-In result the function $W(r)$ acquires an imaginary addend which is interpreted as imaginary part of the action $S$ responsible for the tunnelling from inside to outside of horizon.
+where the square root takes positive values.
+The assertion is that any outgoing trajectory, corresponding to some fixed value of the arbitrary constant $E$, consists of two pieces: one is located in the external space where $r>r_{g}$ and the other inside the horizon where $r<r_{g}$ but \textit{each of these two pieces starts at some point of the horizon } $r=r_{g}$.
+Classically a particle cannot propagate between the inside and outside of the horizon along such a trajectory because of the pole singularity in the momentum $p(r)=dW/dr$ at points on the horizon at $r=r_{g}$ as can be seen from (\ref{3}).
+However, quantum mechanically the jump is possible and the quasiclassical path connecting both pieces of the outgoing trajectory goes from $r_{g}-0$ to $r_{g}+0$ through the complex plane of the coordinate $r$ along the infinitesimal semicircle around the singular point $r=r_{g}$.
+As a result the function $W(r)$ acquires an imaginary additive term which is interpreted as the imaginary part of the action $S$ responsible for the tunneling from inside to outside the horizon.

 It is easy to see that this proposal is erroneous.
-First of all it is necessary to specify which horizon we are talking about, future or past , because equation $r=r_{g}$ corresponds to the both cases.
-If we keep in mind the \textit{future horizon} then it is clear that no outgoing classical trajectory can have an external part starting at a point of this\textit{\ } horizon and no outgoing classical trajectory can have an internal part which can come into collision with this horizon from inside.
-This is simple consequence of geodesic equations.
-For the function $W(r)$ in vicinity to the points $r=r_{g}$ we have:
+First of all it is necessary to specify which horizon we are talking about, the future or the past, because the equation $r=r_{g}$ corresponds to both cases.
+If we keep in mind a black hole formed by collapse then only the \textit{future horizon} can be of relevance.
+However, it is well known that no outgoing geodesic can have an external part starting at a point of future horizon and no outgoing geodesic can have an internal part which makes contact with this horizon from the inside.
+This is simple consequence of the geodesic equations.
+For the function $W(r)$ in the vicinity of points at $r=r_{g}$ we have:

-Since the trajectories follows from the relation $\frac{dS}{dE}=const.,$ the equation for the trajectories near horizon is:
+Since the equations of motion follow from the relation $dS/dE=const.,$ the equation for trajectories near the horizon is: